Erectile Dysfunction / Impotence And Diabetes

 impotence and diabetes

-Erection is a complex process mainly dependent on blood flow to penis, muscle relaxation and mood, all of which is affected directly or indirectly by continuously high blood sugar level in diabetes.
-Let’s try to understand this.
+Erection is a complex process mainly dependent on blood flow to the penis, muscle relaxation and mood, all of which is affected directly or indirectly by continuously high blood sugar levels in diabetes.
+Let's try to understand this.

 1. Blood Vessel Damage (Diabetic Angiopathy)